pcoddo/ISAT-Training-LaPlata/README.md

 * Minimum 5 GB disk space to download and install

 ### 2.2.
 Install Miniconda
-*Conda* is an open-source package and environment management system that runs on Windows, macOS, and Linux.
+*Anaconda* is an open-source package and environment management system that runs on Windows, macOS, and Linux.
 Conda quickly installs, runs, and updates packages and their dependencies.
 It also easily creates, saves, loads, and switches between environments on your local computer.
 It was created for Python programs, but it can package and distribute software for any language.
 This training will use a simplified installation called *Miniconda*.

 1. Navigate to the [installation page](https://docs.conda.io/en/latest/miniconda.html) and download the installer for your operating system.